 National Day of Prayer

-The Clergy Coalition of Coral Springs & Parkland in partnership with the Coral Springs Multi-Cultural Advisory Committee has been observing this meaningful day for the last 29 years.
+Since 1988, the Clergy Coalition of Coral Springs/Parkland & NW Broward in partnership with the Coral Springs Multi-Cultural Advisory Committee has been observing this meaningful day.
 National Day of Prayer is always celebrated on the first Thursday of May.
-The ceremony was initially held on the front lawn of City Hall, and more recently at the Coral Springs Charter School.
+The ceremony was initially held on the front lawn of City Hall, and more recently it has been moved to the Coral Springs Charter School in order to avoid weather uncertainties.

-Open to all the Houses of Worship that come together for a candlelight ceremony of shared prayer.
+This event is open to all the houses of worship that come together for a candlelight ceremony of shared prayer.
 Each House of Worship designates a youth from their congregation to deliver a brief (one minute) prayer on behalf of their religious community.
-The prayer should focus on our leaders, our nation, and peace in general.
+The prayer focuses on our leaders, our nation and peace in general.

 Thanksgiving Interfaith Unity Service